X-Tiger Polarized Review

 The X-Tiger glasses have large lenses and provide lots of coverage and protection from the sun and wind.
 These lenses are among the biggest in the test at 140mm wide and 60mm tall.
 The cylindrical lens and frame contours relatively close to the face, although not quite as closely as our highest-rated competitors.

 While testing the X-Tiger on mountain bike rides and trail runs, we felt that they did a good job of keeping the wind at bay.
-The large lenses and frames don't have the closest fit to the face, and there was a little more air circulation by the eyes that with some glasses, but it was never enough that it caused discomfort, eye irritation, or watering.
+The large lenses and frames don't have the closest fit to the face, and there was a little more air circulation by the eyes than with some glasses, but it was never enough that it caused discomfort, eye irritation, or watering.
 This translated pretty directly to protection from the sun, and while they mostly did an excellent job of shielding from bright light, there was a bit of a gap by the cheeks that allowed for reflections and glare to pass up towards the eyes.
-Otherwise, we found these glasses to provide a nice large shield to block bugs and debris while moving at high rates of speed.
+Otherwise, we found these glasses to provide a nice large shield to block wind, bugs, and debris while moving at high rates of speed.

 The overall quality of the X-Tiger frame appears to be quite good.
 They are made from a stress-resistant TR90 material that looks and feels almost identical to that of some of the more expensive competition.
 The frames are lightweight, comfortable, and they proved to be quite durable for us in our testing.